 Our aim is to further increase our high secondhand value and make sure to keep used clothes, shoes and home textiles in a closed loop.

 SUPPORT FOR RESEARCH PROJECTS

-TEXAID, in partnership with Coop and Lucerne University of Applied Sciences and Arts, will launch the “Texcycle” research project.
+TEXAID, in partnership with Coop and Lucerne University of Applied Sciences and Arts, have launched the “Texcycle” research project.
 The goal of the project is to create a new upcycling raw material that can be used in a number of different fields.
 With the “Texcycle” project, TEXAID hopes to help “close the loop” on textile recycling.